 White Sox second baseman Eddie Collins said that Kamm was in a class by himself in getting the ball away to start a double play.
 Kamm suggested that maybe that was because he got plenty of practice fielding grounders at third base.
 He said, “I got a good workout every day when Ted Lyons was pitching his low curves or when Red Faber was throwing his legal spitter.
 Their deliveries were calculated to make hitters top the ball to the infield.”vii Kamm showed off some flair when he tied a then-league record with nine assists in a game against the St. Louis Browns on September 30, 1923.

 Kamm was the best defensive third baseman of the 1920s.
-For the seven seasons from 1923 through 1929, he led the league in fielding percentage five times and was second twice.
-He was tops in putouts four times, and assists three times.
+For the seven seasons from 1923 through 1929, he led the league in fielding percentage six times and was second once.
+He was tops in putouts five times, and assists three times.
 In five seasons he made 15 or fewer errors.
 Kamm’s work at the plate was a bonus.
 He drove in more than 80 runs four times between 1923 and 1928.
 He led the league in walks with 90 in 1925.
 “Personally, I have always felt that a base on balls should be recognized in batting averages,” Kamm said in 1928.
 A player gets a certain amount of credit for the number of passes given him during a season.
 But these passes do not help to fatten his batting average any.
 They should, for a batter is passed usually either because the pitcher fears him, in which case he has won his transportation to first by his acknowledged batting ability.
 Or he is crafty enough and has a keen enough batting eye to wait the pitcher out, in which case he has certainly earned his base.”viii

 As well as Kamm manned third base, the White Sox were not competitive in the post-Black Sox era.
 From 1923 to 1930 they were a second-division team.
 Their best finish in that period was in 1926, when, under manager Eddie Collins, they won 81 games and lost 72 and finished in fifth place, 9½ games behind the pennant-winning Yankees.